whatapalaver-tutorials/battle/README.md

 Now its time to add some actual gameplay:

 - [x] User story 10 - I want all Attacks to deal a random amount of damage
-- [ ] User story 11 - I want to play a Computerised opponent
+- [x] User story 11 - I want to play a Computerised opponent
+<span style="color:red">I am not happy with this implementation.
+I wanted to call a POST method without user interaction but it seems this is not possible without javascript.
+Instead I have amended the /attack form so that it renders differently depending on whether the next user is teh computer or not.
+The submit then directs to a different POST page.
+It misses the switch_user method so I am calling that in the view - I don't like that, it violates the separation of control and view.</span>
 - [ ] User story 12 - I want to choose from a range of attacks I could make
 - [ ] User story 13 - I want some of my attacks to Paralyse an opponent (chance of losing their next attack)
 - [ ] User story 14 - I want one of my attacks to have a chance of Poisoning my Opponent (Opponent takes a small random amount of damage at the beginning of their turn)